apache/paimon/docs/content/project/contributing.md

 - Are the changes performance aware, when changing a performance sensitive part?
 - Are the changes sufficiently covered by tests?
 Are the tests executing fast?
 - If dependencies have been changed, were the NOTICE files updated?

+Code guidelines can be found in the [Flink Java Code Style and Quality Guide](https://flink.apache.org/how-to-contribute/code-style-and-quality-java/).

 #### 4. Are the documentation updated?